znqt/znqt.github.io/_posts/2017-08-27-hitb-gsec-pwn-1000levels.md

 With this vuln, you can ret to anywhere.
 But `PIE` enabled, so you can't ret to any addr in program to leak stack or libc.

-Studdenly, i remember a trick to bypass this `PIE`.
+Suddenly, i remember a trick to bypass this `PIE`.
 Using `vsyscall`.
 The addr of `vsyscall` static in kernel.
 It just has some gadget to ret to the next addr in stack.
 If the next addr is in libc , You can overwrite some byte to return to addr you want in libc.
 But the line `*(&buf + i) = 0;` prevent you to do it.

 I was stuck at this for a long time ...